Our Services

 Helpful Resources

-See below for more details on recognizing warning signs, calling emergency services, administering an emergency injection kit, and preparing a clear plan to share with healthcare providers.
+Below, you'll find guidance on recognizing warning signs, calling emergency services, using an emergency injection kit, and preparing a clear action plan to share with your healthcare team.

 Cortisol is produced by the adrenal glands, located just above each kidney.
 It helps your body: